mishbahr/django-users2/README.rst

 * handy mixins to control a user’s access to views (borrowed from django-braces)
 * automatically creates superuser after syncdb (really handy during the initial development phases)
 * built in emails/passwords validators (with lots of customisable options)
-* prepackaged with all the templates (for a painless signup process), this include additional templates required by views in `django.contrib.auth`
+* prepackaged with all the templates, including additional templates required by views in `django.contrib.auth` (for a painless signup process)

 Documentation